trynis/technical-task/README.md

 Implement main services which does all the coordination / combined logic: checks DB, if no results, make request to google maps, if fails or not found, check here maps, and store result to DB (even if not found) and return result as JSON.
 Feel free to copy-paste already mentioned code examples to other classes / components where you feel is right place for it to be.

+Keep in mind that this code design should support multiple and not fixed number of geocoders, and those geocoders at the same time could be used in isolation somewhere else, so all components should be interchangeable and reusable.

 **Also cover at least one component with unit tests.**

 ## How to start project